DongzeHE/scpca-docs/docs/getting_started.md

 ## Special considerations for CITE-seq experiments

-If the dataset you downloaded contains samples with ADT data from a CITE-seq experiment, the raw and normalized ADT expression matrices are stored in as an `altExp` named `"adt"`.
+If the dataset you downloaded contains samples with ADT data from a CITE-seq experiment, the raw and normalized ADT expression matrices are stored as an `altExp` named `"adt"`.
 We recommend working with the `SingleCellExperiment` objects stored in the `processed.rds` files as those files contain additional quality control metrics for the CITE-seq experiment:

 ```r